qwertyuiopasd1113/wf-wsw-scripts/README.md

 ## how to use?
 go to your homedir and place the `.shader` files in the `scripts` folder. if it doesn't exist, make it
-if needed, download the gfx needed and place them in the location it tells you to. there are also pk3's if you can't figure it out
+if needed, download the gfx needed and place them in the location it tells you to.

 Warfork:
 Windows: `%USERPROFILE%\Documents\My Games\Warfork 2.1\basewf`
 Linux/Mac: `~/.local/share/warfork-2.1/basewf`<br /><br />